zhangming-19/MDS-CLMoE/README.md

-# MDS-CL
+# MDS-CLMoE
-The code for MDS-CL will be released soon.
+The source codes and checkpoints for MDS-CLMoE will be released soon.